betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram.md

 # BSSw Fellowship Program

-The Better Scientific Software (BSSw) Fellowship Program gives recognition and funding to leaders and advocates of improved scientific software.
+The Better Scientific Software (BSSw) Fellowship Program gives recognition and funding to leaders and advocates of high-quality scientific software.

 ## About Our Fellows Program